CECAD-Bioinformatics-Facility-Projects/scRNASeq_FADDosome_inhibits_lymphoproliferative_disease_in_CASP8neg_RIPK3neg_mice/README.md

 # scRNASeq Analysis: FADDosome inhibits lymphoproliferative disease in CASP8neg RIPK3neg mice

-This repository contains the complete analysis pipeline for single-cell RNA sequencing data investigating FADDosome inhibition effects on lymphoproliferative disease in CASP8-negative, RIPK3-negative mice.
+This repository contains the complete analysis pipeline for single-cell RNA sequencing data of the paper FADDosome inhibition effects on lymphoproliferative disease in CASP8-negative, RIPK3-negative mice, which is needed to reproduce the heatmaps in the corresponding paper.

 ## 1. System Requirements

 ### Operating Systems
 - **Linux**: Ubuntu 22.04.5 LTS (tested)
+Ideally you should be able to run the pipeline on any operating system which supports the docker version we used to generate the docker container and any other compatible versions.
+However this was tested on the aforementioned Linux System.

 ### Software Dependencies
-- **R**: 4.4.0+ (tested on 4.4.1)
+- **R**: 4.4.0+ (tested o4.4.1)
 - **Rstudio-Server**: Tested with 2025.05.0+496 (Mariposa Orchid) for Ubuntu Focal
 - **Docker**: 28.1.1+